 Ga 5:16, “I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh.”

 2 Ti 2:22, “Flee also youthful lusts; but pursue righteousness, faith, love, peace with those who call on the Lord out of a pure heart.”

 and do not have.

 The verb for “do not have” means to light upon, obtain, hit upon any person or thing, to hit the mark.
 We do not gain an answer to prayer because covetousness distorts our spiritual life.

 He 6:15, “And so, after he had patiently endured, he obtained the promise.”

 Ro 11:7, “What then?
 Israel has not obtained what it seeks; but the elect have obtained it, and the rest were blinded.”

 Lust does not give us what we desire.

 A craving for something does not complete the thing.
 Lust does not bring us the desired end we seek.
 The method does not produce the end result.
-We can set our hearts on something but it does not necessary bring us our desire.
+We can set our hearts on something, but it does not necessarily bring us our desire.
 If we make financial success our goal, we will find no ultimate fulfillment in that.

 Ac 20:33, “I have coveted no one’s silver or gold or apparel.”